Tata Safari: First generation (1998)

 The first-generation Safari was presented in 1998 in India.
-The Tata range in the nineties saw the expansion into new markets with newer models such as the Indica city car and the Safari.
+The Tata range in the 1990s saw the expansion into new markets with newer models such as the Indica city car and the Safari.
 First exports to Europe took place during the same year, with sales beginning in the UK in 1999.

 The Safari is powered by the same engine used in the Tata Telcoline, a 2.0-litre Peugeot XD88 turbodiesel unit with 87 PS power.
 It came with a synchromesh forward five-speed manual gearbox, with a 4WD option and 235/75x15 tyres.
 Compared to the Indian model, the European Safari presented some changes in particular accessories to meet the needs of European customers, the bumpers were different in colour compared to the rest of the bodywork.
 The name Safari was adopted to emphasize the supposed off-road qualities of the vehicle.
 In reality, the car was also designed for road use.
 The Safari is 4.65 meters long from one bumper to the other but the presence of the outer spare wheel increases the size up to 4.81 meters.
 The weighs of the vehicle is 1920 kg kerb for the 2WD version, adding an extra 110 kg for the 4WD variant.

 In 2017, Tata announced that the Safari Dicor was phased out with the Safari Storme being the only model remaining on sale, until that, too, was discontinued in 2020 due to BS6 norms.